Chapter 5: Quantum Gates

 This chapter introduced the fundamental single-qubit quantum gates.
 Here are the key takeaways:

 • Every quantum gate is a unitary matrix satisfying $U^\dagger U = I$.
-Unitarity guarantees probability conservation and reversibility.
+Unitarity guarantees probability conservation, reversibility, and norm preservation.

 • Gates are composed by matrix multiplication (in reverse order of application).
 The quantum circuit model reads left to right, but the matrix product reads right to left.